-The processor sends PSS and SSS reports to the host over Ethernet using UDP Write blocks.
+The processor sends PSS, SSS and MIB reports to the host over Ethernet using UDP Write blocks.
 The IP address of the UDP Write block in the processor model should be configured to the IP address of the host.

 This interface model running on the host shows how to receive the data and reports to the MATLAB workspace.
-You can use the rocker switch to select between automatically stopping the model after an SSS is demodulated or indefinitely streaming the reports.
+You can use the rocker switch to select between automatically stopping the model after MIB is recovered or to receive indefinitely.

 To confirm basic operation, you can run the hardware model using a generated 5G NR waveform.
 You can generate a waveform using the

-burstWaveform.
-Because the 5G Cell Search Receive subsystem contains a large number of HDL-optimized blocks requiring simulation using sample-based signals running at high sample rates, full simulation can take a while.
-You can find a simulation of the SS Block Detector model reference functionality in the NR HDL Cell Search (Wireless HDL Toolbox) and NR HDL MIB Recovery (Wireless HDL Toolbox) examples respectively.
+5G Cell Search Receive subsystem contains a large number of HDL-optimized blocks requiring simulation using sample-based signals running at high sample rates, full simulation can take a while.
+You can find the simulation of the SS Block Detector and SS Block Decoder model references functionalities in the NR HDL Cell Search (Wireless HDL Toolbox) and NR HDL MIB Recovery (Wireless HDL Toolbox) examples respectively.

 You can use this hardware model to quickly simulate and verify the hardware functionality using the test harness.
 To model the transmit path in the hardware model to loopback with the receiver through the RF Data Converter block, the test harness uses the generated 5G NR waveform as an input.
 You can switch between simulating the model in search or demodulation modes by double-clicking the manual switch block.
 In search mode, the model reaches hardware state 3, which means a PSS is detected.
 The search generates a PSS report for each PSS detection.
 These reports are zero-padded to 241 entries and logged to the MATLAB workspace.
 In demodulation mode, the model reaches state 8, indicating that the SSB is demodulated and its SSS is detected.
 Once the model reaches hardware state 8, the model starts processing MIB and provides MIB data.
 The model also returns the zero-padded 241-entry PSS report.
 You can simulate this hardware model for only static configuration.

-If you want to see the complete hardware and software simulation of the cell search algorithm and the controller dynamic configuration for multiple frequency searches, run the 5G NR cell search top model.
-To see the detected PSS and its demodulation, this model must run for at least 180 milli seconds.
+If you want to see the complete hardware and software simulation of the cell search algorithm and the controller dynamic configuration for multiple frequency searches, run the 5G NR MIB recovery top model.
+To see the detected PSS, its demodulation and recovered MIB data, this model must run for at least 180 milli seconds.
 See the Simulation Data Inspector to monitor the hardware and software status signals.
-The Simulation Daata Inspector plots the progress of the cell search algorithm including the start and restart pulses, the frequency offset in Hz, and the hardware (SS block detector) state.
+The Simulation Data Inspector plots the progress of the cell search algorithm including the start and restart pulses, the frequency offset in Hz, and the hardware (SS block detector) state.

 PSS search operation completed, PSS found, demodulation done, and found SSS states are clearly visible from the hardware state signal in the above Simulation Data Inspector plots.

-To see the PSS and SSS reports in the host, run the host model, and then run the 5G NR cell search top model.
-When the host interface model runs successfully, the model displays the received signal-to-noise ratio (SNR) of the PSS and SSS in dB along with the decoded cell ID and MIB data in separate window.
-For further processing, the model also exports two timeseries variables to the MATLAB workspace:
+To see the PSS, SSS reports and MIB report data in the host, run the host model, and then run the 5G NR MIB recovery top model.
+When the host interface model runs successfully, the model displays the received signal-to-noise ratio (SNR) of the PSS, SSS in dB along with the decoded cell ID and MIB data in separate window.
+For further processing, the model also exports three timeseries variables to the MATLAB workspace: